 Slightly buzzed we continued to explore the city, taking in the fresh air after the rain.
 Florence is definitely one of those cities you feel cozy in and can fully explore by foot.
 If I ever get a chance to have an investment property or vacation base in Europe, I will call Florence home.
 It pulls on my heart strings every time I have to say goodbye!
 Seriously, where else can you look up and see this steps away from your apartment (thank you Airbnb!):

-Since I have taken very few food pictures at our dinners (lighting is always strategically deemed for romantic vibes and leisurely wine consumption!)
+Since I have taken very few food pictures at our dinners (lighting is always strategically deemed for cozy vibes and leisurely wine consumption!)
 I highly recommend referring to my Foodie Notes for recommendations.
-Dustin and I have discovered many hidden gems.
-Whether it is cannoli you crave, Bistecca alla fiorentina or the most delicious pasta, we got you covered.
+I have discovered many hidden gems.
+Whether it is cannoli you crave, Bistecca alla fiorentina or the most delicious pasta, I got you covered.
 Also check out my previous post, FLORENCE +TUSCANY = DREAMY VACATION (Part 2), for additional tips on food and cool sights.

 I leave you with this Italian motto to live by: